git-cola/git-cola/share/doc/git-cola/git-cola.rst

 By default the hooks directory is ``$GIT_DIR/hooks``, but that can be changed via the ``core.hooksPath`` configuration variable

+The ``cola-prepare-commit-msg`` hook functionality and Cola's Git LFS detection honors this configuration.

 Please see the `git hooks documentation <https://git-scm.com/docs/githooks>`_ for more details.